tolerance-go/huima/README.md

 ![](cover.jpg)

+Translate designs into development-ready code at lightning speed

 Let me automatically handle the tedious task of comparing and reproducing dull design drafts!
 Export UI-consistent, clean, and tidy frontend code with just one click, allowing frontend engineers to focus on dynamic design and business logic development.

 > The project is currently in development, and many features may not be stable.
 If you encounter any bugs or have something to tell us, feel free to leave a message in the [GitHub issue](https://github.com/tolerance-go/huima/issues).
 Yes, the code is also there, it's open source.